itk-dev/drupal_translation_extractor/README.md

 [^1]: Matching placeholders used by the Locale module (cf.
     [locale.api.php](https://git.drupalcode.org/project/drupal/-/blob/11.x/core/modules/locale/locale.api.php)).

 `--require-context[=context]` If set, all translations must define a context.
-If a value is provides, e.g.
+If a value is provided, e.g.
 `--require-context=my_module`, then all translation must use `my_module` as context.

 > [!TIP]